vincentntang/vincentntang.com/content/posts/20240412-infectious-storytelling/index.md

 His story was **infectious**.
 So much that I told the Uber driver along the way back to my hotel, and it may have inspired him to take up coding too

 It's also made me realize that I am not a tech leader.
-Here it someone who knew who he truly was, and I could feel it.
+Here is someone who knew who he truly was, and I could feel it.
 That was not me.
 I made a self-sacrifice; he did not

 This begs a bigger question for me